🎉 Get up to $1,000 in stock when you fund a new Active Invest account.* Learn more

 What Are Asian Options and How Are They Priced?

-Asian options (also known as average strike options or average options) are a type of exotic option that is priced according to the average price of the underlying commodity, as opposed to the spot price.
+Asian options (also known as average strike options or average options) are a type of exotic option whose price is based on an asset’s average price over time rather than its spot price at expiration.
+In average strike options, the strike price is based on the average price of the underlying asset over a set period, rather than being fixed at the outset.

 What Is an Asian Option?

-Asian options are a type of exotic option that trade differently than standard American or European options.
+Asian options are a type of exotic option that trades differently than standard American or European options.

-Asian options, on the other hand, are priced based on the average price of the asset over a period of time and like European options they are exercised on the expiration date.
+Asian options, on the other hand, are priced based on the average price of the asset over a period of time, and like European options, they are exercised only on the expiration date.

-The various parameters of an Asian option are negotiable, but there are two different types of Asian options, average strike options and average price options.
+The specific terms of an Asian option, such as the averaging period and method, are negotiable.
+There are two different types of Asian options: average strike options and average price options.

-Average strike options are sold with an unknown strike price.
-The strike price will be determined based on the average price of the underlying asset at selected time intervals.
+Average strike options are issued with an unknown strike price, which is determined based on the average price of the underlying asset at selected time intervals.

 Who Buys Asian Options?